CREATIVE WRITING

 Is that normal behavior for mullet?
 Dooley didn’t seem to think so, and he’s been fishing for mullet since he was 12 years old, when his father (a mullet fisherman before him), gave his son a boat so he could follow in the family tradition.

 "You used to find that they’d stay in one area – things are really different this year.
 Its’ been hot before but it doesn’t affect the fish.
 Usually when they come into the islands – we used to fish on them four or five days in one area, but now they’re gone to another area."
-Could red tide be to blame?
-Dooley didn’t think so.

 "There’s been a lot of bad water this year," he acknowledged.
 "A number of things that could cause it, such as pollution and run off from Lake Okeechobee."